yt-project/libyt/doc/InSituPythonAnalysis/InteractivePythonPrompt.md

 ```
 >>> %libyt exit
 ```
-Exit interactive mode, and continue iteration process in simulation.
+Exit interactive mode, and continue the iterative process in simulation.

 #### load
 ```
 >>> %libyt load <file name>
 ```
-Load and run file in [already loaded inline script](../libytAPI/Initialize.md#yt_param_libyt)'s namespace.
-This is like running every single line in these files line by line in IPython, so you can overwrite and update objects.
-Changes will maintain througout in situ analysis.
+Load and run file in inline script's namespace.
+This is like running statements in the file line by line in Python.
+We can overwrite and update Python functions and objects.
+Changes will maintain throughout in situ analysis.

-All new functions detected in this new loaded script will be set to idle, and will not run in the following in situ analysis, unless you switch it on using [`%libyt run`](#run-1).
+All new functions detected in this new loaded script will be set to idle, and will not run in the following in situ analysis, unless you switch it on using [`%libyt run`](#run).

 #### export
 ```
 >>> %libyt export <file name>
 ```
-Export successfully run libyt defined commands and python statement into file in current in situ analysis.
+Export successfully run libyt defined commands and Python statement into file in current in situ analysis.
 History of interactive prompt will be cleared when leaving prompt.

 > :information_source: Will overwrite file if `<file name>` already exist.